tee-bee-dee/team2/README.md

 	username: peter@enque.com
 	password: peter

-The live app can be found [here](http://tbd-team2.herokuapp.com/).
+The live app can be found [here](https://tbd-team2.herokuapp.com/).

-For local development, go into Mongo and set company owner value `peter` to `true` to access Peter's dashboard.
+For local development, create a Peter account, then go into Mongo and set company owner value `peter` to `true` to access Peter's dashboard.

 Slack Integration can be found here